 Watch a quick tutorial and learn about the newest tools and techniques when using this uniquely career-focused social media platform.
-This suite of career tutorials was created with insight from you, and is designed to quckly support you as you put the Bear Network of 130,000 alumni to work for you.
+This suite of career tutorials was created with insight from you, and is designed to quickly support you as you put the Bear Network of 130,000 alumni to work for you.
 Just complete the form, click the link, and easily view the webinar of your choice.

 Update Your Professional Materials

 KEEP UP WITH NEW TECHNIQUES

 Keep your résumé and cover letter up-to-date using templates and materials available through the Career Services office.

 Now that you have updated your professionals materials, make sure that you update the alumni association so that we can keep you connected to your UNC Bear Network.
 Submit your update online or contact the Office of Alumni Relations at 970-351-2551 or firstname.lastname@example.org.